ruchikabgosain/autlib/README.md

   ```
   cd autlib/build/test
   ```
-  and run all tests as follows:
+  and run all the tests as follows:
   ```
   ./test_all
   ```